microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 6. Expand the log

-### Task 2: Create Custom Security Alerts for Device Events
+### Task 2: Create custom security alerts for device events

 1. Open your Azure Portal